HPC-Research-Lab/SampleMine/pattern_mining/README.md

 ## Building SampleMine

 ### Run docker image for testing SampleMine
-We provided a docker image for testing SampleMine, Automine and Peregrine.
+We provide a docker image for testing SampleMine, Automine and Peregrine.
 You can download the docker image from the following link and omit the 'Install Dependencies' and 'Compile SampleMine' process.

 ```Shell